mayan-edms/Mayan-EDMS/docs/topics/getting_started.rst

 With your document types defined it should be much easier now to define the required ``metadata`` for each of these document types.
 When creating ``metadata`` types, the first thing that will be needed is the internal name with which this metadata type will be referenced in other areas of **Mayan EDMS**.
-Internal name is like a variable so it should not contain spaces or uppercase characters.
-After the internal name, enter the name that will be visible to you and your users, this is usually the same as the internal name but with proper capitalization and spacing.
+The internal name must not contain spaces or uppercase characters.
+After the internal name, enter the name that will be visible to you and your users, which usually will be similar or the same as the internal name, but with proper capitalization and spacing.
 The ``metadata types`` can have default values to speed up data entry.
 They can be single number or a words enclosed in quotes, ie::